 The winners will take business innovation seriously

-Youtube, Instagram, Netflix, TikTok…readers can now get the information and entertainment they need from multiple sources, at the touch of a screen.
+YouTube, Instagram, Netflix, TikTok…readers can now get the information and entertainment they need from multiple sources, at the touch of a screen.
 Magazines that succeed will innovate to accommodate new departments, new revenue models like affiliate revenue and leadership teams that can manage and prioritise multiple revenue streams, in order to keep up with changing customer behaviour.

-For example, they may choose to partner with affiliate partners or even buy their own ecommerce platforms, so that the magazine audience serves as a marketing funnel to other revenue sources like shopping or events.
-The lifestyle aspect of magazines lends itself particularly well to revenue of this nature - unlike news which provides no such commercial outlet.
+For example, they may choose to partner with affiliate partners or even buy their own e-commerce platforms, so that the magazine audience serves as a marketing funnel to other revenue sources like shopping or events.
+The lifestyle aspect of magazines lends itself particularly well to revenue of this nature, unlike news, which provides no such commercial outlet.
 Magazines may choose to retain print but also create a bespoke, subscription-driven or membership online environment where they can track reader behaviour to tailor content towards what engages them most.
-This is of course beneficial for both readers and advertisers.
+This is, of course, beneficial for both readers and advertisers.

 The power to create a relationship with the reader and predict their behaviour shouldn’t be underestimated.
 BBC Good Food had 40 million monthly visitors, 3% of which drove 20% of page views.
 Since the brand has turned its attention to registering and monetising these users, it estimates that in ARPU terms these users are worth up to 144x more than anonymous browsers (Enders Analysis, ‘Consumer magazines - no single playbook’).